survivejs/webpack-book/manuscript/loading/03_fonts.md

 You can approach the problem in several ways through webpack.
 You can still use *url-loader* and *file-loader* as with images.
 Font `test` patterns tend to be more complicated, though, and you have to worry about font file related lookups.

 T> [canifont](https://www.npmjs.com/package/canifont) helps you to figure out which font formats you should support.
-It accepts a **browserslist** definition and then checks font support of each browser based on the definition.
+It accepts a **.browserslistrc** definition and then checks font support of each browser based on the definition.

 ## Choosing One Format